joelvaneenwyk/huginn-wiki/Huginn and system tuning for low end bare minimum RAM & CPU.md

 It is possible to run Huginn on low end hardware such as single core ARM boards or older x86 hardware.
 The minimum requirements are yet to be specified.
 Serving only a single user for an example:  huginn + sysvinit + unicorn + mysql + nginx can be at your service on: **Raspberry Pi 256 MB RAM, 4GB SD @ 900 MHz**

-Before deploying Huginn  make sure you use a suitable OS distribution for your "lightweight" server.
+Before deploying Huginn make sure you use a suitable "lightweight" OS distribution for your minimal server.
+For the RPi Raspbian works well after some optimization.
 Also remove all unnecessary packages and services and tweak the system to free as much RAM & CPU.
 Please help improve these instructions - the mysql and nginx settings are experimental and for using huginn to serve only to one or a "few" users - please share your experience.